 #1: jQuery Mobile

-The jQuery mobile framework carries less code to do more agenda the next level.
-Besides developing mobile friendly websites, it is useful for mobile app development too.
+The jQuery mobile framework carries less code to do more agenda on the next level.
+Besides developing mobile-friendly websites, it is useful for mobile app development too.

 It supports a number of native UI including iOS, Android, and others to deliver native-like experiences.

 #2: Angular JS

 It has all the features that Bootstrap 3 is missing.
 It has awesome components such as switches, overlays, scrollable areas, sidebars, and absolute positioned navigation bars.

 It provides numerous developer-friendly features such as themes for mobile apps, MVC software architecture pattern for rapid development, and extensive data packages.

 #4: React Native

 If you left native cross-platform mobile app development option only, you have React Native framework takes entirely different approaches than Xamarin.
 You may have familiar HTML-like tags and CSS-like stylesheet.

 - It has own DOM so React JS calculates changes needed in advance and updates accordingly